 1. First paint your paper plate gold (or use a gold paper plate) and paint your paper towel roll brown.

-4. Now tape your paper towel roll to your paper plate from the opposite end.
+4. Tape your paper towel roll to your paper plate from the opposite end.

 5. Now you can slide your cardboard triangle into your paper towel roll, where you made the two slits.